-The Forrest Caves of Phillip Island are a stunning natural attraction that have been formed over time due to the eroded cliffs – only accessible during low tide.
+The Forrest Caves of Phillip Island are a stunning natural attraction that has been formed over time due to the eroded cliffs – only accessible during low tide.

 Forrest Caves Tide & Surf Newhaven, Phillip Island